hashicorp/terraform-provider-azurerm/website/docs/r/monitor_autoscale_setting.html.markdown

 * `time_window` - (Required) Specifies the time range for which data is collected, which must be greater than the delay in metric collection (which varies from resource to resource).
 This value must be between 5 minutes and 12 hours and be formatted as an ISO 8601 string.

 * `threshold` - (Required) Specifies the threshold of the metric that triggers the scale action.

+* `metric_namespace` - (Optional) The namespace of the metric that defines what the rule monitors, such as `microsoft.compute/virtualmachinescalesets` for `Virtual Machine Scale Sets`.

 * `dimensions` - (Optional) One or more `dimensions` block as defined below.